 Hensel lived with her husband, the painter Wilhelm Hensel, in Berlin, and while her output was primarily piano music and songs, occasionally she ventured further to string quartets and cantatas.
 She also wrote a piano cycle Das Jahr, which is an autobiographical calendar of the months of the year on the scale of the piano cycles of Robert Schumann (again, we are making the error of comparing her work as equitable to a male composer's).
 The popularity of her works can also be gleaned from the increasing numbers that are being recorded by artistes.
 And while in her lifetime, outside the circle of family and friends, Fanny Hensel and her compositions would always live in the shadow of her more famous brother, changes in society towards the working role of women, as well as more recent feminist movements, have elevated her to merit in her own right, rather than merely to be known as the sister of Felix Mendelssohn Bartholdy.

 I am a piano teacher and give lessons around Crouch End, Stroud Green or Hornsey.
-If you would like piano lessons at your home, please click here: Piano Teacher Crouch End N8
+If you would like piano lessons at your home, or remotely, please click here: Piano Teacher Crouch End N8